leonardpahlke/goBully/README.md

 2. increment clock, you are about to send mutex-messages
 3. create a request mutex-message
 4. create a response channel for every user (including yourself)
-5. create new object to manage responses of this request
+5. create new object to manage responses of this request (containing all user response channels)
 6. add new requestResponseChannel to replyOkwaitingList
 7. GO - send all users the request mutex-message
 8. wait for all users to reply-ok to your request